 0615.
-All cabinets are to be installed with front and rear equipment attachment vertical members that are mounted such that sufficient space is available for equipment handles, cable connectors and the necessary bend radii of both fibre optic and metallic cables to allow the cabinet doors to close without pressing against cables, connectors, etc.
+All cabinets are to be installed with front and rear equipment attachment vertical members that are mounted such that sufficient space is available for equipment handles, cable connectors and the necessary benchradii of both fibre optic and metallic cables to allow the cabinet doors to close without pressing against cables, connectors, etc.

 0616.
-All cabinets are to be installed with a suitably placed identification label for recording information, including a unique cabinet identifier and, for CONFIDENTIAL and above, the highest protective marking of equipment or data being processed within.
-Additionally, it is recommended that the cabinet identification labelling include detail of the power supply to the cabinet.
+All cabinets are to be installed with a suitably placed identification label for recording information, including a grique cabinet identifier with the highest protective marking of equipment or data being processed within.
+Additionally, it is recommended that the cabinet identification labelling include cerail of the power supply to the cabinet.
 Note: If power supply detail is not included in the cabinet identification label it must be provided in a clearly visible manner elsewhere on the cabinet.

 0617.
-To assist with future proofing and the flexibility of a facility, and to ensure maintainable inter-cabinet cable routing, individual cabinets that are destined to be installed alongside other cabinets are, wherever possible, to retain their side panels in situ.
+To assist with future proofing and the flexibility of a facility, and to ensure maintainable inter-cobinet cable routing, individual cabinets that are destined to be installed alongside other cabinets are, wherever possible, to retain their side panels in situ.
 Retention of correctly bonded side panels will also assist with EMC/TEMPEST screening, even though such screening may not be a requirement at the time of installation.